In this article, we’ll show you different ways to add a second screen to your Mac, including:

 With mirroring, your main monitor will be drawn on top of the second one.
 This is because they’re both showing the same display.

 To stop mirroring, start following the steps above.
 Instead of Mirror for [...] in the Use as pane, select Stop mirroring and hit Done.
+Or you can go to Control Center and click Screen Mirroring > Stop Mirroring.

 A healthy Mac is a productive Mac

-Whether you choose to use an iPad as a second monitor or hook up your Mac to multiple desktops through an external display, you’ll find that you’re able to get a lot more done than usual.
+Whether you choose to use an iPad as a second monitor or hook up your Mac to multiple desktops through an external display, you’ll be able to get a lot more done than usual.
 But while you’re being all productive, don’t forget about the strain a second screen (even a small display like an iPad) puts on system resources.
-With an additional display connected, run CleanMyMac X in the background to monitor the health of your MacBook so that it doesn’t overheat or max out RAM usage.
+With an additional display connected, run CleanMyMac in the background to monitor the health of your MacBook so that it doesn’t overheat or max out RAM usage.